QuanDo2000/securityedu/README.md

 The back-end server is hosted on localhost:8000.

+### Hosting

+1. Start the back-end server
+2. Build the front-end page by running `npm run build`
+3. Start serving the page by running `npm start`

 ### Documents

 All documents posted on the page are located in `docs` folder.
 Documents must be in Markdown format, the preferred flavor of Markdown is Github.